stewchicken/vuemeetup/README.md

 # vuex for state managment refer to store/index.js
 npm install --save vuex

+# using firebase for backend
+npm install --save firebase

 main.js to import new modules

 debug vue with chrome